-We modeled the entire population of US adults aged 35 to 74 years in the year 2015.
-We assumed the health system perspective,106 considering all direct and induced medical costs and relevant clinical outcomes.
-Utilities and costs were assigned to each clinical event in annual cycles, and discounted at 3% annually.107 We conducted extensive deterministic and scenario-based sensitivity analyses to account for uncertainty in the input parameters.
-We adhered to the recommendations of the Panel on Cost -Effectiveness in Health and Medicine where practicable.108 Additional modeling details, including sources of input parameters and model calibration, are presented in Appendix A7.
+We modeled the entire population of U.S. adults aged 35 to 74 years in the year 2015.
+We assumed the health system perspective, considering all direct and induced medical costs and relevant clinical outcomes over a lifetime analytic horizon (defined as until patients reach 95 years of age due to the absence of high-quality epidemiologic data in older populations).
+Utilities and costs were assigned to each clinical event in annual cycles and discounted at 3% annually.
+We conducted extensive deterministic and scenario-based sensitivity analyses to account for uncertainty in the input parameters.
+We adhered to the recommendations of the Panel on Cost -Effectiveness in Health and Medicine where practicable.
+Additional modeling details, including sources of input parameters and model calibration, are presented in Appendix A7.